-Add the lemonade to a pot or deep pan and sprinkle the gelatin over the juice.
-Let it sit for 2 minutes to "bloom."
-You’ll see a ripply film form on the top.
+Add the lemonade to a small pot.
+Sprinkle the gelatin over the lemonade.
+Allow the gelatin to bloom, undisturbed, 2 to 5 minutes.
+You’ll see a ripply film form on the top of the liquid.

 Place the mixture on low heat.
-Heat and continually whisk until the gelatin evenly dissolves, about 2 to 5 minutes.
+Continually whisk until the gelatin evenly dissolves, 2 to 5 minutes.
 Be careful not to let the mixture come to a boil.

-Remove from heat and let cool a bit.
+Remove from heat and let cool, about 10 minutes.
 Stir in the vodka.
-At this point, you can also add a few drops of pink food coloring to get a deeper pink color.
+At this point, you can also add a few drops of pink food coloring to get a deeper pink color, if desired.

 Carefully cut the lemons into wedges and serve.